Local Birding Areas

 Big Mitchell Creek - 27.9 km

-White-browed Robin can usually be found here as well as other dry country species.
+White-browed Robin can be looked for here as well as other dry country species.
+Due to over burning the area is not what it once was.

 Mareeba Wetlands – 49.9 km